asamiz/qr-counter/README.md

 # QR Counter App

-An application for scanning QR code to open the web version of the app and add the value of the counter and store(persist) it using React Native - Redux - TypeScript.
+An application for scanning QR code to open the web version of the app and add the value of the counter to the one in the mobile app and store(persist) it using React Native - Redux - TypeScript.

 ## Main functionality

 - User can scan QR code through the scanning tool that is integrated with the app.
 - User will be navigated (after scanning the QR code containing web app version URL) to the web app version of the app and will see a screen with two buttons one to increment or the another to decrement counter value.
-- User can add the value of the counter(on the web app) when he closes the app to the counter value in the mobile app (starts with zero).
+- User can add the value of the counter(on the web app) when he / she closes the app to the counter value in the mobile app (starts with zero).
 - App will persist the last value of the counter and user can change it again when he / she changes the counter in the web app and closes it.

 ## Important Note

-Please run the app in a **real device** simulator or emulator for better testing of the app functionalities as virtual simulators or emulators may causes unusual behaviors that are occurred only when run the app on them
+Please run the app in a **real device** simulator or emulator for better testing of the app functionalities as virtual simulators or emulators may causes unusual behaviors that are occurred only when run the app on them.

-You will find section down below for useful resources to run the apps on different platforms using real device as simulator or emulator.
+You [check resources section down below](https://github.com/asamiz/qr-counter#resources) for useful resources to run the apps on different platforms using real device as simulator or emulator.

 ## Prerequisites